 To be eligible for the MS-DI program, applicants must have completed or be in the process of completing an accredited Didactic Program in Dietetics (DPD).
 The DPD provides the required dietetics coursework leading to a bachelor’s or graduate degree.
 For more information about this requirement, refer to the Academy of Nutrition and Dietetics website.

-All prospective students must apply to the University of Florida Graduate School and to the Food Science and Human Nutrition (FSHN) Department MS-DI Program by January 15, 2014.
+All prospective students must apply to the University of Florida Graduate School by January 15, 2015.
 The minimum requirements for admission to the University of Florida Graduate School include an earned Bachelor’s degree from a regionally accredited institution or comparable degree from an international institution; a minimum undergraduate grade point average of 3.0 (4.0 scale); and a competitive score on the Graduate Record Examination (GRE).
 Applicants who meet the minimum requirements of the Graduate School are considered for admission to the FSHN department.
 Acceptance into the department is competitive, with attention given to GPA, GRE scores, applicant’s letter of interest, letters of recommendation, the strength of the applicant’s course of study and performance in biology, chemistry, biochemistry and related courses.
 Applicants for our combined MS-DI program who are accepted into the FSHN graduate program are reviewed by a selection team who consider all of the aforementioned materials, as well as the applicant’s accomplishments and potential for success.
 All applicants must submit an original copy of their AND Verification Statement or Declaration of Intent to Complete Degree with their application.
-Applicants also must participate in the computer matching process managed by D&D Digital (deadline: February 15, 2014).
+Applicants also must participate in the computer matching process managed by D&D Digital (deadline: February 15, 2015).
 See DPD-April2014-Computer-Matching-Calendar for more information.

 Our combined MS-DI Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (the Academy), 120 S. Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 1-800-877-1600.